INMAS-Math/INMAS-Math.github.io/README.md

 This document is a summary of the lessons learned during the 5 years of existence of the Internship Network in the Mathematical Sciences, which was in operation from 2020 to 2025.
-This NSF-funded program aimed at complementing the core education typically received by doctorate candidates studying in theoretical or applied mathematics.
+This NSF-funded program aimed at complementing the typical core education received by doctorate candidates studying in theoretical or applied mathematics.
-These additional professional and technical trainings were tailored to facilitate the integration of students to mathematical jobs in business, industry, or government (BIG), as the majority of them will end up in such careers.
+The additional professional and technical training provided by the program were tailored to facilitate the integration of students to mathematical jobs in business, industry, or government (BIG), as the majority of them will end up in such careers.

-From the students' perspective, the program focused on three main areas of activities:
+The program had three major components primarily focusing on students:
-1. Developing and teaching technical training modules focusing on Python programming, statistical methods, machine learning, and short open-ended projects involving real-world data.
+1. Developing and teaching technical training modules covering basic Python programming, statistical methods, machine learning, and short open-ended projects involving real-world data.
-Students were asked to participate in intensive in-person training sessions held during weekends to avoid competing with regular academic activities.
+These intensive in-person training sessions were held during weekends to avoid competing with regular academic activities, as the program was extra-curricular.
 2. Developing and teaching professional training modules on resume and interview preparation, networking, and effective communications.
 Short training workshops involving practive sessions were held over Zoom on weekday evenings.